The techniques that boost your ideation and make AI brainstorming better too

 Subtle feedback ↔ Loud recognition

 They give you four distinct behaviors: Passive + Subtle, Active + Loud, Passive + Loud, and Active + Subtle.
-Try to think of at least one idea for each quadrant.
-For example: what might it look like if it tracks passively but delivers loud recognition?
+Try coming up with at least one idea for each quadrant.
+For example, Passive + Loud means asking: what might it look like if the system tracks passively but delivers loud recognition?

 Why these techniques make brainstorming with AI more effective

-AI is truly promising to help us generate ideas, a lot and fast.
+AI is genuinely promising when it comes to generating ideas—fast and in bulk.
 Try it yourself: ask for 100 ideas, and it’ll deliver in seconds.
-There’s no way we can match that speed.
+We simply can’t match that speed.

-In one experiment, people were asked to come up with a toy using just a brick and a fan.
-Those who used ChatGPT gave very similar answers, 94% of the ideas had the same core concept.
-Nine people even named their toy the same thing.
+In one experiment, participants were asked to come up with a toy using just a brick and a fan.
+Those who used ChatGPT gave strikingly similar answers.
+94% of the ideas shared the same core concept.
+Nine people even gave their toy the same name.

-Across five different tests, the same thing happened.
-ChatGPT helped people come up with more ideas, but those ideas were often too similar to each other.
+Across five different tests, the pattern held: ChatGPT boosted output, but the ideas were often too similar to each other.

-Mix human brainstorming with AI.
-Don’t rely on AI alone, start with your own ideas, then use AI to build on them, explore new directions, or the other way around.
+Mix human and AI brainstorming.
+Don’t rely on AI alone.
+Start with your own thinking, then use AI to build on it, or do the reverse.

-Chat 1 (Restating challenge): “I'm working on [insert context], and the core problem or goal is [insert goal].
-Restate the challenge in your own words to clarify what’s truly at stake and why it matters.”
+Restate the challenge in your own words to clarify what’s truly at stake and why it matters.

 In one experiment focused on generating low-cost product ideas for college students, Chain-of-Thought prompting led to a 27% increase in unique ideas compared to basic prompting.
 This step-by-step method also brought AI’s output significantly closer to the diversity level of ideas produced by real human groups.